tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: test all machines
 		- TBD: turn lantern into actual light
 			- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
+			- IDEA: see thoughts on light in to-do notes below
 	- TBD: room 4
 		- TBD: de-capitalize all nouns
 		- TBD: de-dup passages descriptions vs. base description